Canvas

 Arc

-Sweep from startAngle to endAngle around a center point.
+Sweep from startAngle to endAngle (degrees, CCW from +x) around (cx, cy).

 Paths & text on path